-Responding to one of the worst humanitarian and refugee crises in history, IOCC is one of the few international nongovernmental organizations working on the ground in 11 of Syria's 14 governorates to provide aid to people who have been displaced inside the country by the civil war.
+Responding to one of the worst humanitarian and refugee crises in history, IOCC is one of the few international nongovernmental organizations working on the ground in 25 offices across Syria to provide aid to people who have been displaced inside the country by the civil war.
 In providing this aid, IOCC works in close partnership with the Greek Orthodox Patriarch of Antioch and All the East.

-Since February 2012, IOCC has provided relief to more than 890,000 people affected by the crisis through programs that include:
+Since February 2012, IOCC has provided relief to nearly 1.5 million people inside Syria affected by the crisis through programs that include:

-- EMERGENCY AID — Displaced families inside Syria as well as Syrians refugees who have lost everything and are now living in Lebanon, Jordan and Iraq are receiving critical food aid and essentials like infant care supplies, personal hygiene supplies, clothing, blankets, mattresses, and essential medicines and medical supplies.
+EMERGENCY AID — Displaced families inside Syria who have lost everything and are now living in shelters or makeshift housing are receiving critically needed dry food parcels and essential items like infant care supplies, clothing, mattresses, blankets, and bedding.

-- SHELTER — IOCC is repairing and renovating buildings to provide safe shelter for families in Syria – some who have been displaced several times as the conflict has escalated and expanded.
+SHELTER — The destruction of Syrian homes during battles has made living quarters extremely scarce and costly, with an average of ten people living under the same roof.
+IOCC is providing rent assistance to displaced families, as well as repairing and renovating buildings to provide safe shelter for women and children – some who have been displaced several times as the conflict has escalated and expanded.

-- WATER, SANITATION, and HYGIENE (WASH) — IOCC is repairing wells and water systems to provide safe access to water for drinking, cooking and personal hygiene.
+WATER, SANITATION, and HYGIENE (WASH) — IOCC is working to help minimize a public health threat from Syria’s severely damaged infrastructure by repairing wells and water systems to provide safe access to water for drinking, cooking and personal hygiene.
 IOCC is also renovating sanitation facilities, installing water filters to remove diarrhea-causing bacteria, and conducting hygiene awareness education.

-- ECONOMIC RECOVERY — In some of the hardest hit areas in Syria normal economic activity has stopped and the loss of jobs is contributing to displacement for families left with no income.
-Working with communities to identify improvement projects such as garbage collection and rubble clean-up, IOCC is providing employment opportunities that allow people to earn an income and, where possible, begin the process of recovering.
+ECONOMIC RECOVERY — In some of the hardest hit areas in Syria normal economic activity has stopped and the loss of jobs is contributing to displacement for families left with no income.
+IOCC is working with local community leaders to provide jobs to displaced Syrians on community projects such as repairing schools and shelters, cleaning up public spaces, and sewing uniforms for school children.
+The employment opportunities allow people to earn an income and, where possible, begin the process of recovering.

 How You Can Help